gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallProcessingUserSetupHowTo.md

 ## Set up the Stroom processing user's environment

-To automate the running of a Stroom Proxy or Application service under out Stroom processing user, `stroomuser`, there are a number of configuration files and scripts we need to deploy.
+To automate the running of a Stroom Proxy or Application service under our Stroom processing user, `stroomuser`, there are a number of configuration files and scripts we need to deploy.

 We first become the stroomuser
 ```bash